ravthiru/flink-cep-examples/README.md

 # flink-cep-examples

-Using Apache Flink CEP to design small and simple to use cases.
+Using Apache Flink CEP to design small and simple use cases.

 1. Using Fink CEP for Event correlation in telecom network.